mathewgeejo/BotBattles-2025-SCET/QUICKSTART.md

 ## Troubleshooting

-### "Please enter your Groq API key first"
+### "Please enter your Gemini API key first"
-- You need to enter a valid Groq API key
+- You need to enter a valid Gemini API key
-- Get one free at [console.groq.com](https://console.groq.com)
+- Get one free at [Google AI Studio](https://aistudio.google.com/app/apikey)

 ### "Error: API request failed"
 - Check if your API key is valid